Simian-Web-Apps/simian-deploy-render/README.md

    [Render](https://render.com) which offers _**convenient & free**_ hosting Python code as a web service, _**directly from GitHub**_.
    This GitHub project automates deployment of Python based Simian Web Apps on  Render.
    Setting up deployment from GitHub to Render can be done with the push of a button.
    Updates to your code pushed to GitHub will be automatically deployed to your onrender.com web service.
+   > This way Simian Web App functionality is exposed as a web service.
+   > Source code is under your control and not shared with simiansuite.com.
 3. Publish the app on Simian Portal
    For evaluation purposes, a shared Simian Evaluation Portal where you can configure your own Simian Web App is readily available.
 4. Use your app, live on the web

-To get started you can deploy the python code directly from this read-only GitHub repository to your own render.com web service.
-Alternatively you can fork this project on GitHub, and changes pushed to your GitHub repository will automatically be published to your onrender.com web service.

-> _**If you fork this repository (or use it as a template), you should modify the github project url in this `readme.md` file in two locations to point to your GitHub repository:**_
-> 1. "Manual steps" step 1
-> 2. "Deploy to Render" button

 # Repository contents
 - Render build information is provided in `render.yaml`.